1957 Chevy History

 Ed Cole, chief designer for Chevrolet at the time, orchestrated the minor face lift, including the new grille, hood rockets, and front bumper bullets.
 A relocation of air ducts to the headlight pods resulted in the classic chrome headlight bezels.
 The face-lifted Chevrolet was ready for sale by October 1956.

 Similar to the 1957 Cadillac, the rear fenders got tall but stylish tail-fins.
+A switch from 14-inch wheels to 15-inch wheels helped give the car a better stance.
 To help keep the clean lines of the car, the fuel-filler door was concealed in the left rear fin.
-A switch from 14-inch wheels to 15-inch wheels helped give the car a lower stance.

 1957 Chevrolet Bel Air

-Offered on full-size Chevys since 1950, the upscale Bel Air series for 1957 featured gold trim on the front grille, front fender chevrons, and also the hood and trunk script.
-The V-shaped trim on the '57 tail-fins was filled with a ribbed aluminum insert exclusive to the Bel Air.
-Included in the line-up was a very low production two-door station wagon called the "Nomad".
+The upscale Bel Air series was first offered on two-door Chevy hardtops in 1952.
+For 1957, the Bel Air package featured gold trim on the front grille, front fender chevrons, and hood and trunk script.
+The V-shaped trim on the '57 tail-fins was filled with a ribbed stainless steel insert, which was exclusive to the Bel Air.

 1957 Chevy Bel Air Production Numbers